Updated 12/31/25 – clarified platform and browser support:

 No. You’ll typically only be prompted to use a passkey in these situations:

-• To authorize a sensitive action, like changing account settings.
+- To authorize a security-sensitive action, like changing account settings.

 Using Passkeys Across Multiple Devices

-• Apple devices: Your passkeys sync through iCloud Passwords & Keychain across iPhone, iPad, and Mac.
+- Apple devices: Your passkeys sync through iCloud Passwords & Keychain across iPhone, iPad, and Mac, and with the Safari browser.

-• Google devices: They sync via Google Password Manager across Chrome and Android.
+- Google devices: Passkeys sync via Google Password Manager across Android and Google Chrome browser.

 This means you can create a passkey on your phone and use it on your laptop (as long as both devices are linked to your account and syncing).

-You can also create separate passkeys for the same account on each of your devices.
+✅ You can also create separate passkeys for the same account on each of your non-cloud synced devices.
 This is useful if you want a fallback in case you lose a device.

 Can I Still Use a Password?